-In 100% FRESH, Sandler tries to recapture that unsure youth of his past: funny songs (that were a feature on SNL), disjointed observations, framing himself as an Everyman (an area rug on the stage and some furniture in the background) even though he’s a multi-millionaire, dressed casually-to-the-point-of-unkempt, with thousands of edits skipping between small clubs and arenas, that we realize are purely a distraction due to the comedy being so weak.
+In 100% FRESH, Sandler tries to recapture that unsure youth of his past: funny songs (that were a feature on SNL), disjointed observations, framing himself as an Everyman (an area rug on the stage and some middle-class furniture in the background) even though he’s a multi-millionaire, dressed casually-to-the-point-of-unkempt, with thousands of edits skipping between small clubs and arenas, that we realize are purely a distraction due to the comedy being so weak.
 Let’s face it: Sandler has traveled way too far down the stream of Life to recapture the youthful spark that ironically made him what he is today.

-The edits are not like the effective cutting between Chris Rock’s KILL THE MESSENGER (2008, which cut between arena performances in London, New York and Johannesburg), where the comedy was powerhouse across the board, across the pond and across the edits; the cuts in 100% FRESH seem like Sandler’s team filmed all his bits in small clubs where he was crafting the jokes, and then, in a pique of desperation, left most of those bits in the final edit because they couldn’t find anything better in his “polished” arena shows.
+The distracting edits are not like the effective cutting between Chris Rock’s KILL THE MESSENGER (2008, which cut between arena performances in London, New York and Johannesburg), where the comedy was powerhouse across the board, across the pond and across the edits; the cuts in 100% FRESH seem like Sandler’s team filmed all his bits in small clubs where he was crafting the jokes, and then, in a pique of desperation, left most of those bits in the final edit because they couldn’t find anything better in his “polished” arena shows.

 Sandler has made some reasonably watchable movies (PUNCH-DRUNK LOVE, REIGN OVER ME, FUNNY PEOPLE), but this standup presentation is Sandler in the vein of his most juvenile roles (THE WATERBOY, LITTLE NICKY, BIG DADDY), his jutting-jawed voice prominently featured, the jokes mostly going nowhere, and many landing totally flat – if it weren’t for the canned laughter.